IPhone 12: Hardware

 The iPhone 12 and iPhone 12 Mini use Apple's six-core A14 Bionic processor, which contains a next-generation neural engine.
 They both have three internal storage options: 64, 128, and 256 GB.
-(Note: 1 GB = 1 billion bytes) Both also carry an IP68 water and dust resistance rating along with dirt and grime, and is water-resistant up to six meters (20 feet) for 30 minutes.
+(Note: 1 GB = 1 billion bytes) Both also carry an IP68 water and dust resistance rating, providing protection against dirt and grime, and are water-resistant up to six meters (20 feet) for 30 minutes.
 However, the manufacturer warranty does not cover liquid damage to the phone.

 The iPhone 12 series are the first iPhone models to be supplied from launch without EarPods or a wall adapter, which Apple says was done to reduce carbon emissions and waste since most users already own them.
 Apple also claims 70% more boxes can fit on a pallet given the smaller box, and thus further reducing emissions.
 A USB-C to Lightning cord is still included.
 This change also applies retroactively to all other iPhone models still in production.
 To comply with French law regarding wireless device radiation and health which requires phones to be bundled with and promote use of hands-free accessories by children under 14, iPhone models will still include EarPods in this market.

 A magnetic connector known as MagSafe is introduced on the iPhone 12 models, allowing accessories such as cases and charging cords to be attached to the rear of the device.
 Accessories can also be stacked together.

 These devices support 5G cellular communications.
 This allows upload speeds of up to 200 Mbit/s and download speeds of up to 4 Gbit/s.
 However, only models sold in the U.S. support the fastest mmWave technology; those sold elsewhere in the world, including Canada, support only sub-6 GHz frequency bands.
 A new feature called Smart Data Mode enables 5G only when necessary to preserve battery life.